-Dr. Pascale is a professor in the Creative Arts in Learning programs at Lesley University and is director of the Integrated Teaching through the Arts program.
+Dr. Pascale is a professor and director of the Integrated Teaching through the Arts program.
 She has worked in the field of arts in education for over 25 years.
 Louise’s research focuses on investigating the meaning of singer and non-singer with an interest in changing the ways singing is perceived, nurtured and implemented in classrooms.
 In 2005 she launched the Children’s Afghan Songbook Project, a nationally and internationally recognized project that strives to preserve and redistribute traditional Afghan children’s songs that were almost completely eradicated due to the devastation that has afflicted Afghanistan over the past 30 years.

 In 2008, Louise published the first songbook, Qu Qu Qu Barg-e-Chinaar - Children’s Songs from Afghanistan.
 In 2009, after returning from a visit to Afghanistan, she and her Afghan team a second songbook, Awasana See Sana along with accompanying Teacher’s Guides for both songbooks The Teacher’s Guides reinforce desperately needed literacy skills.
 There are currently 50,000 copies of the songbooks distributed to schools and orphanages across Afghanistan.
 Louise is asked to present her work across the country, presented a TEDx talk in 2014 and has been interviewed with BBC World Outlook (2016) and Berlin’s NPR station, GMX.DE.
 (2016)